astrobatty/polyfitter/README.md

 err  = lc[2]

 # Create Polyfitter instance by setting the brightness scale of your data
-# Set "mag" or "flux" scale
+# Set scale to "mag" or "flux"
 pf = Polyfitter(scale='mag')

 # Run polynomial chain fitting